Topics Map > Service Catalog > Telecommunications services > Network systems > Wired Connections

 Mobile smartphones and tablets can connect to the StoutSecure wireless network.
 They can also connect to the StoutGuest wireless network, which does not require a password, but will ask the user to reconnect at least once per day.

-Devices with internet streaming apps (such as Smart TVs, Blu-ray players, Rokus, FireTV Sticks, etc.) are not compatible with the StoutSecure wireless network, but there is a hidden network called StoutNonSecure that allows these devices to connect to the internet.
+Devices with internet streaming apps (such as Smart TVs, Blu-ray players, Rokus, FireTV Sticks, etc.) are not compatible with the StoutSecure wireless network, but there is a network called StoutNonSecure that allows these devices to connect to the internet.
 This requires specific setup steps.

 Gaming consoles (such as PS3, PS4, XBox One, XBox 360, Nintendo Wii, Wii U) that are able to use a wired connection with an Ethernet cable can connect that way, or can connect wirelessly to StoutNonSecure within the residence halls if the device has WiFi settings.
 Both of these methods require specific setup steps.
+If your game requires peer-to-peer (P2P) technology the best way to make that work would be to use StoutNonSecure WiFi.

 Portable gaming devices (such as Nintendo3DS, Nintendo Switch) with WiFi settings are able to connect to StoutNonSecure within the residence halls.
 This requires specific setup steps.